Looking to learn how to treat wasp stings?

 Large Local Reactions

 This term is used to describe more prominent symptoms associated with a wasp sting.
-It happens to people who are allergic to wasp.
+It happens to people who are allergic to wasp venom.

-When you had a large local reaction after a wasp sting, at one time it doesn’t necessarily mean that you’ll have this type of reaction to future stings.
+A large local reaction to a wasp sting doesn’t necessarily mean that you’ll have this type of reaction to future stings.

 Severe Reactions (Anaphylaxis)